timalsinab/Flask-usage/README.md

 - `__pycache__`: Contains compiled Python files.
 - `static/main.css`: Contains the CSS styling for the application.
-- `templates/form.html`: HTML template for the form.
+- `templates/register.html`: HTML template for the registration form.
 - `forms.py`: Contains the form classes and validation logic.
-- `main.py`: The main Flask application file where routes and webhook handling are defined.
+- `main.py`: The main Flask application file where routes, database models, and webhook handling are defined.
 - `requirements.txt`: List of dependencies required for the application.

 ## Getting Started